yasteen/walk/README.md

 The program simulates a physics environment with a 2D model.
 The creature (model) has limbs that it can control.
 The creature dies if it touches the left wall in the simulation.
-Since the ground moves slowly to the left, the creature must learn how to move itself away from the left in order to survive.
+Since the ground moves slowly to the left, the creature must learn how to consistently move itself away from the left wall in order to survive.

 Inspiration and source for NEAT algorithm: https://www.youtube.com/watch?v=qv6UVOQ0F44&ab_channel=SethBling